Our Mission Statement

 Our Vision Statement

-We welcome the least, the last, and the lost; we address their immediate needs; we build authentic relationships; and we share the Gospel so that total transformation happens.
+We welcome the hungry and hurting; we address their immediate needs; we build authentic relationships; and we share the Gospel so that total transformation happens.
 The grace of Christ is an amazing gift to be shared with everyone.
 We dedicate our lives to the homeless and the poor, and we know that God provides complete life change to those who place their trust in Him.
 Our holistic approach addresses the needs of the whole person—mind, body, and spirit.
 We work in collaboration with those who are passionate about bringing permanent solutions to the crisis of homelessness.

-Mr. Ray Chastain, along with his wife Alice, and other caring and concerned Christians in Tucson, prayerfully founded Gospel Rescue Mission.
+Mr. Ray Chastain, along with his wife Alice, and other caring and concerned Christians in Tucson, prayerfully founded Gospel Rescue Mission in 1953.

 Board of Directors